Contact

 Unlike the other "Cs" (carat weight, color, and clarity), the various Cut grades in existence today were not originated by GIA, and are not uniformly applied.
 In fact, GIA has only been assigning cut grades since 2005, and only to round diamonds.

-Even though retailers use common terms to describe Cut (such as Excellent, Very Good, Fair, Poor) the terms are not uniformly defined or applied.
+Even though retailers, including Lumera, use common terms to describe Cut (such as Excellent, Very Good, Fair, Poor) the terms are not uniformly defined or applied.
 In fact, a diamond seller may assign any cut grade they choose, based on any set of factors they wish.
 One retailer will use terms such as "Signature Ideal", "Ideal", and "Excellent"; while another uses "Ideal" to describe all three, and another uses "Excellent" for all.
 Be cautious when comparing cut grades from different sources, as they are most likely inconsistent.

 To avoid confusion or misrepresentation of any diamond, Lumera uses the same cut grades as employed by GIA, and does not engage in "cut inflation" by creating other grades ("signature", "super ideal", etc.).